2022 THEME PARK TICKET PRICES AT WALT DISNEY WORLD

 Dates with black text on a white background are everything else–you can think of them as “typical” or “average” for that ticket length.
 The technical details on how I color coded are at the end of the post.

-If you compare 2021 colors to 2020 colors, you’ll note that while the rough calendar of reddish and greenish periods is the same as 2020, there are more red dates in the fourth quarter of 2021 than I have ever seen before.
+If you compare 2022 colors to 2021 colors, you’ll note that while the rough calendar of reddish and greenish periods is the same as 2021, there are fewer total red dates in the fourth quarter of 2022, likely linked to the absence of a 50th anniversary kick-off in 2022.

 TECHNICAL DETAILS OF COLOR CODING